 This paper contributes to the efficient utilization of multicores by considering an important class of streaming applications that can be modeled by a series-parallel graph, and studying the problem of mapping these applications to 2-dimensional tiled CMP architectures.
 The objective of the mapping is to minimize the energy consumption while maintaining a given level of performance, reflected by the rate of processing the data streams.
-Both processing and communication capabilities and power consumption are considered during the mapping but it is assumed that only the processing power can be managed through dynamic voltage and frequency scaling.
+Both processing and communication capabilities and power consumption are considered during the mapping, but it is assumed that only the processing power can be managed through dynamic voltage and frequency scaling.
 We will consider systems in which the communication power can also be managed in future work.

 From a theoretical angle, we showed that most of the bi-criteria mapping problems were NP-complete, with the notable exception of uni-directional uniline CMPs, for which an elaborated dynamic programming algorithm returns the optimal solution.
 The latter result holds true only for bounded-elevation SPGs, and the problem becomes NP-complete otherwise, which provides yet another evidence of the interest to restrict to particular graph structures rather than to deal with arbitrary DAGs.
 We strongly believe that bounded-elevation SPGs represent a very interesting trade-off, as they combine a large practical significance while being amenable to rigorous analysis.

-From a practical angle, the simulations conducted with the StreamIt suite [45] confirmed the efficiency of the main design principles underlying the various heuristics.
-While Greedy is the most robust approach, it is always superseded by one of the two specialized algorithms, either DPA1D for long pipeline-like graphs or DPA2D for fat graphs of large elevation.
+From a practical angle, the simulations conducted with the StreamIt suite [45] and the randomly generated SPGs confirmed the efficiency of the main design principles underlying the various heuristics.
+While Greedy is the most robust approach, it is always superseded by at least one of the three specialized algorithms, DPA1D for long pipeline-like graphs, DPA2D for fat graphs of large elevation or DPA2D1D for any graph containing low communication weights and for graphs of low elevation.